-Description: The Stormwater Management Utility Fund is used to account for revenues and expenditures relating to the operations of the Stormwater Management Program designed to maintain, replace and expand the City's stormwater-related infrastructure.
+Description: The Stormwater Management Utility Fund is used to account for revenues and expenditures

 Funding Source: The major funding source for this fund is from user fees for stormwater management.

 Legal Basis: Each year the City Commission approves this allocation through the annual budget process.